 Whilst the 3D-printing market grows rapidly, the demand for better 3D-printing materials grows with it.
 This leads to the development of a wide variety of materials.
 All new types of resins are finding their way into the market for specific applications.
 Earlier we wrote an article about the Strongest and Toughest materials available.
 One of which are the flexible 3D-printing resins often referred to as elastomer or rubber/ rubber-like materials.

-These flexible resins open up a whole new field of applications and have a very positive effect on the growth of the photopolymer market.
-But how are these materials defined and how do they compare?
-When looking for a material for a specific application these are important questions to ask and therefore the main target for this article is to compare different flexible resins which are available in the market anno December 2020.
+These flexible and elastic 3D-printing resins open up a whole new field of applications and have a very positive effect on the growth of the photopolymer market.
+But how are these materials defined and how do they compare with competitor flexible and elastic resin?
+When looking for a resin for a specific application these are important questions to ask and therefore the main target for this article is to compare different flexible resins which are available in the market anno December 2020.

 It is important to notice that the overview shows a comparison between the materials and is not a list of which materials is the best.
-In addition, note that in the comparison only materials are viewed of which a complete datasheet was available.
+In addition, note that in the comparison only resin is viewed of which a complete datasheet was available.
 All data used is based on data published by the suppliers.

 |Tensile Strength [Mpa]||Elongation [%]||Tear Strength [kN/m]||Shore A|

 |Liqcreate Premium Flex||1,7||65||4,3||63|

 |Formlabs Elastic 50A||3,23||160||19,1||50|

 |3D Systems Figure 4 RUBBER-65A BLK||5||126||8,5||65|